2026-2027 ERAS Residency Application Guide

 Application Checklist paper with checkmarks

 The experience section on the residency application provides an opportunity for you to share your work, volunteering, and research experience.
-Include all relevant experience—not only the experiences relevant to your specialty.
-You can tailor your personal statement to your specialty, but when it comes to experiences, you want to highlight all that you’ve been up to and what you’ve learned.
+Include all relevant experience, not only the experiences relevant to your specialty.
+You can tailor your personal statement to your specialty, but when it comes to experiences, highlight everything you’ve been up to and what you’ve learned.

 When describing each activity, try to answer these three questions in three sentences: What is it?
 What did you do?
 What did you learn?
 This will help the reader to quickly understand your background and what each activity meant to you.
 A lot of your interview questions will come from this section, so be sure to review it before any interviews.